Closing prices for crude oil, gold and other commodities - KRDO

 The Associated Press

-Wholesale gasoline for September delivery rose 4 cents to $2.85 a gallon.
-September heating oil rose 6 cents to $4.01 a gallon.
-September natural gas fell 8 cents to $9.30 per 1,000 cubic feet.
+Wholesale gasoline for September delivery rose 3 cents to $2.88 a gallon.
+September heating oil fell 10 cents to $3.91 a gallon.
+September natural gas rose 5 cents to $9.35 per 1,000 cubic feet.